riteshpakala/Nea/README.md

 ## Downloading Models from HuggingFace

-1. Setup a huggingface account at setup the [huggingface cli](https://huggingface.co/docs/huggingface_hub/main/en/guides/cli)
+1. Register a huggingface account and then setup the [huggingface cli](https://huggingface.co/docs/huggingface_hub/main/en/guides/cli)

 2. Using [homebrew](https://brew.sh) is the easiest option to set this up.
 Make sure homebrew is allowed to be used as a package manager within your team before downloading.